Canine and Equine Photography Workshops with Allira Fontana and Brooklyn Coverdale

 • Option to join the online editing sessions after the in-person workshop

-• Posing horses and dogs
+• Posing both one and two dogs for stunning portraits

 Your workshop hosts